 - This guide.
 Your healthcare team will use this guide to teach you how to care for yourself after your surgery.

 - Sneakers that lace up.
 You may have some swelling in your feet.
-Lace-up sneakers can accommodate this swelling.
+Lace-up sneakers can accomodate this swelling.

 - Your Health Care Proxy form, if you have completed one.